rrra/www/content/post/2025/arrl-introduces-new-live-online-course-for-ham-radio-licensing.md

 experience.
 Greene will present the material in bite-sized sections, demonstrating just how much fun amateur radio is!

-Visit the ARRL Shop to complete the paid enrollment for a special introductory price of $99.
+Visit the ARRL Shop to complete the [paid enrollment][shop] for a special introductory price of $99.
 Registrants will receive a follow-up email with instructions for registering for the live video course after completing your order.
 If you have any questions regarding the course, please contact the ARRL Education and Learning Department at